by Arnie Schoenberg

 I introduced this section by discussing epistemology, the theory of knowledge.
 Science is one kind of knowledge; faith is another kind of knowledge.
 What you know can come from what you experience with your own empirical senses, or you can believe something that someone told you.
 Faith is complex and varies from person to person, but we can find a concise definition on a popular bumper sticker that reads: “God said it, I believe it, that settles it.”

-Radical fundamentalist Christianity in the US makes what should be a parlour room discussion between science and religion into a political debate with real educational consequences for all of us.
+Radical fundamentalist Christianity in the US makes what should be a parlour room discussion between science and religion into a political debate with real consequences for all of us, especially in the health fields and education.
 Scientists struggle to understand the complex mechanisms of evolutionary theory, but for many, the struggle is made more difficult by ideological barriers set up by faith-based opposition to science.

-Figure 6 * a good documentary on radical fundamentalism: Jesus Camp. © 2006 Magnolia Pictures (permission pending)
+Figure 1.6 * a good documentary on radical fundamentalism: Jesus Camp. © 2006 Magnolia Pictures (fair use)

 It bothers me too how religion is used reinforce socioeconomic class.
-Many of you are smart enough to transfer to Harvard with a scholarship and get six-figure jobs in the budding genetics industry in major cities around the globe, but if during your job interview, you start spouting Intelligent Design ideology, your scientific credentials go down the drain, and you're back to flipping burgers at In-and-Out.
+Many of you are smart enough to transfer to Harvard with a scholarship and get six-figure jobs in the budding genetics industry in major cities around the globe, but if during your job interview you start spouting ideologically charged Intelligent Design slogans, then your scientific credentials go down the drain, and you're back to flipping meat at In-and-Out or Chick-fil-A's.

 So, if you think Creationism/Intelligent Design is a load of crap, fine, so do 99.9% of the scientists in the world.
-But, if you are Christian, you don't have to abandon your faith for this class.
+But, if you are a radical fundamentalist Christian, I'm not going to bother with a trigger warning, because you don't have to abandon your faith for this class.
 I would get in trouble if half the class reasoned, "Well since my teacher has proven that a few poetic lines written thousands of years ago can't be interpreted literally, now I should do the exact opposite of all the moral precepts in the Bible, and become a Satanic mass-murdering tweeker."
 There are millions and millions of scientists who believe in Christ and evolution and find no contradiction between the two.
 If that doesn't console you, maybe it'll help to think of this class as an exercise in "know thyne enemy".
 You don't have to sign a "God is dead!" pledge, and you don't even have to actually believe in evolution to pass this class, you just have to understand it well enough to be able to regurgitate a few of the things I want to hear.
 But, be forewarned, I'm not a minion of the Devil; it's in my job description to test your faith and proselytize the wisdom of evolutionary theory.

 There are very, very few people who actually take The Bible literally.
 Almost everyone interprets the meaning of the words in The Bible relative to their own language, historical milieu, and personal circumstances.
 Biblical scholars use the word hermeneutics to talk about the different ways that passages in The Bible can be interpreted.
 For example, there are several passages in the King James' version that says it's harder for a rich man to get to heaven than a camel to go through the eye of a needle.
 Some Biblical scholars think that the passage was poorly translated from the Aramaic to the Greek, and the mistake continued to Latin, and then English.
 They have found similar sayings from around that historical period that refer to the difficulty of threading a needle with a camel hair, or thread or rope made of camel hair, because camel hairs are known for their thickness.
 Another interpretation is that Jerusalem had a small gate, called the Camel Gate, that was difficult to pass through if you were rich and carrying all your stuff.
 For me, the metaphors of having trouble trying to thread a needle with a thick camel hair, or a rich guy not being able to squeeze through a small door with all his bling, make a lot more sense than the literal image of an actual six-foot camel floating through the eye of some giant needle.
 Stuff gets lost in translation.